encoredev/encore/docs/deploy/infra.md

 [aws-redis]: https://aws.amazon.com/elasticache/redis/
 [aws-ecr]: https://aws.amazon.com/ecr/

 Encore provisions a dedicated [Virtual Private Cloud (VPC)][aws-vpc] for each environment.
-The VPC contains a [Fargate ECS][aws-fargate] cluster to run the application, an [Elastic Container Registry][aws-ecr] to host Docker images, and a whole slew of miscellaneous resources (IAM roles, policies, subnets, security groups, route tables, and so on).
+It contains an [Elastic Container Registry][aws-ecr] to host Docker images, and a whole slew of miscellaneous resources (IAM roles, policies, subnets, security groups, route tables, and so on).
 Secrets are stored using [Secrets Manager][aws-secrets].

+#### Compute instances

+Encore provisions a [Fargate ECS][aws-fargate] cluster to run the application.
+AWS Fargate is a managed, serverless, pay-as-you-go compute engine.
+We will soon add support for deploying to Kubernetes on AWS.

 #### SQL Databases
 When using [SQL Databases](/docs/primitives/databases), Encore provisions a single [Amazon RDS][aws-rds] cluster, and separate databases within that cluster.